Greece - Data Protection Overview

 - to check the information provided by the data subject, because there are reasonable indications that said information is incorrect;

-- for the avoidance of risks to national safety, national defence, or public safety, or to ensure tax or customs income;
+- for the avoidance of risks to national safety, national defense, or public safety, or to ensure tax or customs income;

 - for the prevention of harm to another; and